-Some people love to know everything they are going to eat for each meals for an entire year.
+Some people love to know everything they are going to eat for each meal for an entire year.
 Some people like to look in the fridge / freezer and plan that morning.
-Others look in the cupboard at 5pm and wonder what to make before the kids throw a mutiny.
+Others look in the cupboard at 5 pm and wonder what to make before the kids throw a mutiny.

 - Menu Planning Central – First you pick what kind of meal plan you want (Family Faves, Seasonal, or Clean Eating) and then you will get plans sent to you that have everything you need for supper each day, including grocery shopping lists and recipes.

 - Freezer Meal 101 Plans – Choose from their e-course or some preset meal plans (Dinner in 20, Slow Cooker, Family Faves, & Kid Friendly) that you can make ahead and freeze.

 - Confessions of a Homeschooler – This mom of 4 has monthly meal plan calendars that you can print out.
 She also has a store where you can get her entire plan including grocery shopping lists and more.

 Of course, you can also just make one up yourself too!
 Make a list of all the meals that you know your family likes, pop them into a calendar and TADA!
 Meal plan.
 If you want to take it a step further, put all the ingredients for each meal on a list for the week – either on paper that you can print out or an app that you can take with you on your phone.
 This makes grocery shopping easier too.